fabric8io/fabric8/doc/gateway.md

 ### Running the Gateway

 From the CLI or Fuse Management Console just run an instance of the **gateway-default** profile on a machine you wish to use as the gateway (e.g. if using Red Hat clustering and VIPs on 2 boxes), or on the same machine as you wish to connect to services from non-Fabric Java clients (e.g. from a C based AMQP client).

+### Configuring the Gateway

+The gateway is run via a Profile in Fuse Fabric.
+The configuration file is called **org.fusesource.fabric.gateway.json**.

+Here's the [default configuration](https://github.com/jboss-fuse/fuse/blob/master/fabric/fuse-fabric/src/main/resources/distro/fabric/import/fabric/configs/versions/1.0/profiles/gateway-default/org.fusesource.fabric.gateway.json) that comes in the **gateway-default**.
+So you can edit the JSON to change which ports are proxied and to configure which clusters are discovered in ZooKeeper.